News from Northern Ireland

 - Pray for the continued process of learning and reshaping together as Home for Good and Safe Families establish itself as a newly merged charity.
 Pray particularly for positive integration of the teams and the work across Northern Ireland.

-- Give thanks for the recent Social Worker events and pray for our partnerships with the HSC Trusts across Northern Ireland, particularly within Southern and Northern Trusts.
+- Give thanks for our continued partnerships with HSCNI, particularly within Southern and Northern Trusts.

-- Pray for the schooling initiative with Evangelical Alliance and other charities – that this work would result in positive outcomes for children, families, churches and schools.
+- Pray for the Schooling Hope initiative with Evangelical Alliance and other charities – that this work would result in positive outcomes for children, families, churches and schools.

-- Pray that there will be good interest and engagement with the new support group in Carrickfergus
+- Pray that there will be good interest and engagement with the relaunch of our Newtownabbey Support Group.

-How do I get in touch with a member of the Home for Good team in Northern Ireland
+How do I get in touch with a member of the Home for Good team?

-Tasha or Roger would love to hear from you.
-You can email them via the links below:
+Tash would love to hear from you.
+You can email her via the links below:

 Useful links